It will only take 8 minutes to read this post!

 18. I don’t understand. (wǒ bú tài míng bai) 我不太明白。

 This is slightly different from saying ‘听不懂’, which means you don’t understand the spoken language. 明白 means’ clear’ or ‘obvious’ and is an excellent way to explain you don’t understand the person’s meaning.

 19. What do you mean? (shén me yì si) 什么意思？

-This gives the speaker an opportunity to explain themselves more clearly.
+This allows the speaker to explain themselves more clearly.
 If you’re feeling confident, you can also ask the speaker to explain in more detail by using the following:

-Once you start learning Chinese, you’ll definitely need to use this phrase to ask a speaker to repeat certain phrases or sentences.
+Once you start learning Chinese, you’ll need to use this phrase to ask a speaker to repeat specific words or sentences.

-You might also be interested in our other article about how to be polite in Chinese, 谢谢: 10 Polite Chinese Expressions and How to Use Them.
+You might also be interested in our other article about being polite in Chinese, 谢谢: 10 Polite Chinese Expressions, and How to Use Them.